Who is impacted by East Hampton's troublesome airport

 In addition to residents living on the North and South Forks and on Shelter Island, residents as far away as New York City, Brooklyn, New Jersey and Connecticut are also impacted by short-haul air taxis serving East Hampton Airport.

-Communities the length of Long Island suffer most from the noise and pollution of East Hampton air operations, i.e., Amityville, Bayshore, Commack, East Setauket, Lloyd's Neck, Old Westbury, Port Washington, Roslyn, Shirley, Stony Brook, Whitestone--the list goes on.
-The most popular destination on the East End for helicopters and seaplane air taxis is KHTO--East Hampton's noisy, polluting town-owned airport.
+Communities the length of Long Island suffer most from the noise and pollution of East Hampton air operations, i.e. Amityville, Bayshore, Commack, East Setauket, Lloyd's Neck, Old Westbury, Roslyn, Port Washington, Shirley, Whitestone...the list goes on.
+The most popular destination on the East End for commuter helicopters and seaplane air taxis is JPX--East Hampton's noisy, polluting town-owned airport.

-Helicopter taxis operate out of NYC heliports located downtown and in midtown Manhattan, and NYC’s 23rd Street Skyport Marina serves as base for an increasing number of seaplane taxis.
+Helicopter taxis operate out of NYC heliports located downtown and in midtown Manhattan.
+NYC’s 23rd Street Skyport Marina serves as base for an increasing number of seaplane taxis.

 The FAA-sanctioned torture of thousands of families, for the convenience of a few selfish individuals, who won't take a Jitney or ride the Long Island Railroad for a short journey to the Hamptons, continues unabated despite years of residents' complaints to elected officials island-wide.